fuller-inc/bqx/README.md

 =====
 *Author: Takumi Sueda*

-Generage sophisticated query in simple way.
+Generage sophisticated query for Google BigQuery in simple way.

 ## What's this?